 Keliann has provided STEM learning experiences to youth and adults on a range of topics in a variety of settings, from biology explorations on the beach in California to astronomy outreach in inner city Denver.
 Her training includes a bachelor's degree in Chemistry from the University of Denver; she also has a master's degree in Environmental Science and Engineering from Caltech, and she performed astrobiology research at JPL.
 She is a trained in the communication process of heritage interpretation, with certifications from the National Association for Interpretation as a Certified Heritage Interpreter (CHI) and Certified Interpretive Trainer (CIT).

-Keliann has provided professional development for librarians for the past seven years, including as a member of the NSF-funded STAR_Net project and co-convener of the 2015 Public Libraries & STEM conference.
-She joined the NCIL team in 2016 as Professional Development Manager, where she facilitates in-person and online training.
-She leads the development of active learning experiences for the library setting, working with professionals from the library, education, and STEM fields to develop a portfolio of activity guides for NASA and NSF content areas.
+Keliann has provided professional development for librarians for the past nine years, including as a member of the STAR Library Network (STAR Net) leadership team and co-convener of the 2015 Public Libraries & STEM Conference.
+She is currently on the leadership teams of several projects, working with partners and collaborators on the broad implementation of STAR Net, NASA@ My Library, Project BUILD, and Partners for Middle School STEM.
+She leads the development of active learning experiences for the library setting, working with professionals from the library, education, and STEM fields to develop a portfolio of activity guides in science and engineering content areas.
+She oversees NCIL's professional learning opportunities for library professionals.